Gema manual page

 from a file name.
 Note that pattern arguments will usually need to be

-enclosed in single quotes on Unix, or double quotes on MS-DOS.
+enclosed in single quotes on Unix (as shown in the example), or double

-and a '!' causes the rest of the line to be ignored as a comment.
+ignored, and a '!' causes the rest of the line to be ignored as a

 The following characters have special meaning in patterns: